 1989-NAIA Division I football playoff reverts back to 8 teams.

 1991-James Chasteen replaces Jeffrey Farris and becomes first stand alone president and CEO.
-The old presidency, in respects to that of the head of the National Executive Committee, is abolished.
+The old presidency, in respects to that of the head of the National Executive Committee, is abolished, as the NEC itself.

 1992-NAIA splits men's and women's basketball championships into two divisions.
 Grace College(Men) and Northern State(Women) won the inagural Division II crowns.

 Fall, 1993-In a startling move, the NAIA moves it's executive offices and the Men's division I basketball tournament from Kansas City to Tulsa.

 1994-District play is abolished first in basketball, then in all sports that fall.
 Qualifying would be based on conferences and independent groupings.
 Nine geographic regions are introduced in the fall.

 Spring, 1995-NAIA adds women's golf championship.
 Lynn University were the first winners.

 Fall, 1995-NAIA Division I football playoff reverts back to 4 teams.

 1997-James Chasteen resigns and is replaced by Steve Baker.
 NAIA also launches it's first website.